stephen-fox/brkit/README.md

 open-minded in the sense it could be used (responsibly) for non-CTF work.

 ## APIs

 brkit is broken into several sub-packages, each representing a distinct set of functionality.
-To help with scripting, a set of proxy APIs are provided which simply exit the program when an error occurs.
+To help with scripting, a set of proxy APIs are provided which exit the program when an error occurs.
 These API names end with the suffix `OrExit` to indicate this behavior.
-Essentially, they call the corresponding API, check if an error occurred, and call `log.Fatalln`.

 The following subsections outline the various sub-packages and their usage.
 Please refer to the GoDoc documentation for detailed explanations and